 The love of films has never left me and I still enjoy the experience of sitting down and watching from beginning to end without interruption.
 I like my films to have a story that makes sense, good acting and for the film to leave me something to think about.
 Great music, scenery and special effects are nice to have but not essential for an enjoyable film.
 Most of the films reviewed will be ones I thought I would enjoy, as after all I have spent money on buying or renting them, but as you will read it doesn't always turn out that way.

-Kirk Douglas as he might have appeared on a 405 lines TV set
+Kirk Douglas as he might have appeared on a 405 lines TV set.

 Films reviewed will be from the late 1930's to the present day and would be what most people consider to be mainstream English language films produced in the UK and USA.
 I won't be giving films a star rating or a thumbs-up/thumbs-down but hopefully you will find my reviews interesting, informative and entertaining.
+Plot

 The reviews will avoid discussing the plot in detail as it is not my intention to spoil the enjoyment of those who have not yet seen the films being discussed.
+Copyright

 Please note that the screen captures presented are for the purposes of review and critical discussion.
 Unless stated otherwise the movies reviewed will be under copyright.

-I will use the terms movies and films interchangeably although in conversation I would normally use the latter rather than the former.
-The usage of films is probably used more in British English and movies in North America but I am sure readers will be comfortable with both.
-For me the word movies still evokes memories of those early Saturday evenings and a sense of anticipation (even if it was a romance).
+I will use the terms movies and films interchangeably although, in conversation, I would normally use the latter, rather than the former.
+The usage of films is probably used more in British English and movies in North America, but, I am sure readers will be comfortable with both.
+For me, the word movies still evokes memories of those early Saturday evenings, and a sense of anticipation (even if it was a "romance").